-The SIO-485 occupies eight consecutive I/O locations.
-The DIP-switch is used to set the base address for these locations.
-Be careful when selecting the base address as some selections conflict with existing PC ports.
-The SIO-485 has a total of eight I/O address selections, if more than one switch is closed the board will be non-functional.
-Leaving all eight switches open will disable the port.
+Each port on the Dual SIO occupies 8 consecutive I/O locations.
+A DIP-switch is used to set the base address for these locations.
+Be careful when selecting the base address as some selections conflict with existing ports.
+The following table shows several examples that typically do not cause a conflict.
+S1 sets the I/O address for port 1 of the Dual SIO and S2 sets the address for port 2.